 into a little plastic bag just while I went through security.
 They recently changed the rules to allow in phones, tablets and e-readers but NOT laptops.
 She did ask me about key fob car keys but I didn’t have any (I don’t even have a car anymore!) so I’m not sure what would have happened to them, I guess they would have gone in the little bag too but I can’t say for sure.

-I was directed to the security building on the right hand side.
+I was directed to the security building.
 A guy checked my passport and form, let me through and the door was locked behind me.
 Usual standard airport like procedure, everything went in a plastic tray, I had to take my belt off and then walk through a scanner.
 All was fine.
 I had read somewhere that liquids under 100ml weren’t allowed in, again I’m not sure, I didn’t see any signs and I had left my drink bottle with my Dad.

 Once through security, there are plenty of signs directing you to the main entrance.
 Just inside the door is a main reception desk.
 The guy I spoke to checked my interview letter and then stuck a ticket number to it.
 I was told where to sit and keep an eye on the TV for my number to appear.
-All the staff so far were Brits!
+All the staff up to this point were British!

 What facilities are in the US Embassy?